 The Callahan Creek redd counts were completed on North Callahan Creek from just above the confluence with South Callahan Creek upstream to water fall in Idaho and in South Callahan Creek from the confluence with North Callahan upstream approximately 3 miles.
-Redd counts for bull trout have quite variable in this drainage (Figure 12).
-There was a 20+ flood event during November of 2006 that may affect population densities in 2007 and future redd counts.
-Idaho Fish and Game monitored the redds for this stream from 2003-2007 we did redd counts for this stream in 2008 and will continue in the future.
+Redd counts for bull trout have quite variable in this drainage but show a significant downward trend (Figure 12).
+There was a 20+ flood event during November of 2006 that may have affected population densities in 2007.
+Idaho Fish and Game monitored redds for this stream from 2003-2007 and will in the future; MFWP did redd counts for this stream in 2008-2011.

 Figure 12.
-Bull trout redd counts for Callahan Creek, 2003 - 2008.
+Bull trout redd counts for Callahan Creek, 2003 - 2017.